021-projects/laravel-wallet/docs/basic-usage.md

 # Basic Usage

 ## Balances
-Any model that implements the interface [`O21\LaravelWallet\Contracts\Payable`](interfaces.md#payable) can have its own balance and execute transactions.
 ::: warning
-Any changes to the balances must be made through transactions.
-Direct changes to the balance value will be lost after the next transaction is executed.
+To ensure the integrity of balance data, all modifications must be performed via transactions.
+Direct adjustments to balance values are not persistent and will be overwritten upon the execution of any subsequent transaction.
 :::
-##### Add Balances To User Model
+Models that implement the [`Payable`](./interfaces.md#payable) interface are capable of maintaining individual balances, alongside the transactions associated with them.

+##### Integrating balances into model
 ```php
 namespace App\Models;